JesD12/Pancakes/README.md

 # amounts
 (150g flour) Gives about 10-12 pancakes  - confirmed
+here is some test text
+this should be two lines

 # refrences
 a) The ingredients list is from [Arla](https://www.arla.dk/opskrifter/pandekager/)
-b) The order to add the ingridents is from [Coop] (https://opskrifter.coop.dk/artikler/dette-tip-sikrer-dig-de-bedste-pandekager)
+b) The order to add the ingridents is from [Coop](https://opskrifter.coop.dk/artikler/dette-tip-sikrer-dig-de-bedste-pandekager)